kohana/core/guide/kohana/tutorials/error-pages.md

 * Log the error
 * Set the route action and message attributes.
-* If a `HTTP_Response_Exception` was thrown, then override the action with the error code.
+* If a `Http_Exception` was thrown, then override the action with the error code.
 * Fire off an internal sub-request.

 The action will be used as the HTTP response code.
 By default this is: 500 (internal